Skip to main content

 • “The games did receive a fair bit of censorship when coming to the West, with the third game losing a boss and a secret playable character, as well as having a significantly different story.”

-• “The graphics are huge and vibrant, the music is engaging, and the storyline, along with the insane combos that your characters can perform in mid-air, adds to the overall experience!”
+• “The graphics are huge and vibrant, the music is engaging, and the storyline, combined with the insane combos that your characters can perform in mid-air, creates an exciting experience!”

-• “Not unlike Final Fight, the plot is about people seeking revenge against punks and a criminal syndicate that have taken over the city.”
+• “Not unlike Final Fight, the plot is about people on a revenge mission to beat up punks and a criminal syndicate that have taken over the city.”

 • “The games did receive a fair bit of censorship when coming to the West, with the third game losing a boss and a secret playable character, as well as receiving a much different story.”

-• “Much like the story, you will already know what to expect.”
+• “Much as with the story, you will already know what to expect.”

 • graphics